Skip to content

 Do not create a new scenario for every tiny variation.

-Keep the feature folders calm
+Keep feature folders focused

 A few practical rules help a lot: